15 Low-Cost Small Business Ideas You Can Start With a Small Budget

 Do you enjoy writing?
 Self-publishing a book has never been easier.

 Fiction or non-fiction, you can write what you’re passionate about.
 And, whether you’re writing a creative work of art or an informative, educational text, the expenses are the same.

-But, you will need to get a professionally designed book cover to snare readers’ attention whether you print physical books or not.
-And, you will need to choose a self-publishing platform that meets your needs.
+But, you must get a professionally designed book cover to snare readers’ attention whether you print physical books or not.
+And you will need to choose a self-publishing platform that meets your needs.

 You’ll also want a simple website with information about you as an author, your book, your event schedule, and links that will allow people to purchase your book and find you on social media.
 This website serves as a sales tool to:

 - make you credible as an author, and